reach/router/website/src/markdown/pages/accessibility.md

 # Accessibility

-Accessibilty is a first-class concern for Reach Router, so, naturally, it's baked in.
+Accessibility is a first-class concern for Reach Router, so, naturally, it's baked in.

 ## Links